shivaram/website/content/pywren1.md

 ## Extracting 25 TFLOPS from AWS Lambda, or #TheCloudIsTooDamnHard

+**Note : this blog post originally appeared on ericjonas.com and pertains to an earlier version of pywren **

 Recently at the Berkeley Center for Computational Imaging weekly lunch, my wonderful colleague [Shivaram Venkataraman](http://shivaram.org/) from